Would you rather have a beautiful website or a website your customers love?

-Their current one is once again, extremely interactive, has a big eye-popping headline, and also shows how easy it is to use the software with a quick 5-second giff.
+Their current one is extremely interactive, has a big eye-popping headline, and also shows how easy it is to use the software with a quick five-second gif.

 Straight from the get-go, you can see they value customer satisfaction and if you’re still not sure, scrolling down will lead to non-stop credibility and results that prove their authority in the marketplace.

-Intercom’s main objective on this landing page is to get you to opt-in with your email.
+Intercom’s main objective on this landing page is to get you to sign up for their email list.

-Keeping it to email only is a great way to increase your opt-in rate.
+Keeping it to email is a great way to increase your opt-in rate.

 A big, positive headline that puts you in the right state of mind to act now.

-The images they use perfectly represent the headline’s main USP.
+The images they use perfectly represent the headline’s main unique selling proposition.

 You can see an overall friendly environment and you just have to opt-in if you got to this page.

-Lyft has been riding up the charts in the past years and their website, landing page, and their overall online funnel is not lacking behind.
+Lyft has been growing in the past years, and its website, landing page, and overall online funnel is a driving force.

 They focus on attracting new drivers that want to control their own life.

-And promising your employees freedom while working for you is the best way to snap the best candidates from your competitors.
+Promising your workers freedom while working for you is the best way to snap the best candidates from your competitors.

-We know Lyft has used multiple landing pages in the past but their current one shows real professionalism.
+Lyft has used multiple landing pages in the past, but their current one shows real professionalism.

 Once again, we see a giant, attention-grabbing headline.
 This time with a question to anticipate curiosity and thought process in their prospects.

-And check out the button “APPLY TO DRIVE”.
-It implies that it’s not 100% sure you’ll be able to get the position.
+Check out the button “APPLY TO DRIVE”.
+It implies that it’s not 100 percent sure you’ll be able to get the position.

 Making it so your clients have to compete to get a hold of your attention makes it so they try harder in the job itself.